- News & Media

 FOR IMMEDIATE RELEASE

-(Washington, D.C. – July 23, 2020) – The National Italian American Foundation (NIAF) and the Italian Sons and Daughters of America (ISDA) are thrilled to announce the 2020 grant award recipients for The Russo Brothers Italian American Film Forum.
-Spearheaded by directors Anthony and Joe Russo, the Film Forum is an initiative to fund films depicting and exploring the Italian American experience for the benefit of future generations.
+(Washington, D.C. – April 12, 2021) – The National Italian American Foundation (NIAF) and the Italian Sons and Daughters of America (ISDA) are pleased to announce the 2021 grant award recipients for The Russo Brothers Italian American Film Forum.
+The Film Forum, led by AGBO’s Russo Brothers and President of Creative, Angela Russo-Otstot, is an initiative to fund films depicting and exploring the Italian American experience.

 The eight applicants listed below have been selected to receive $8,000 each to fund their film projects.
 These grant recipients present a specific vision for the exploration of what we believe are truly interesting and dynamic themes.
 We are eager to see each of their films come to life in the coming months.

 The 2021 recipients and the subject of their films are:

 Zach and Naomi Baliva, whose film, Una Storia Nascosta, tells the tragic enemy alien story of Italians living in America during WWII.

 Alessia Crucitelli, whose film, Leaving the Factory, focuses on the story of the mistreatment of Italian immigrant women factory workers, and their struggle to overcome oppression.

 Peter Ferraro, whose film, Il Messaggero, relates how an immigrant’s quaint story brings joy to an Italian village and its sister community 5,000 miles away.

 Rosanne Limoncelli, whose story, Two Teresas, explores the relationship between two Americans of different generations and cultures whose friendship shows we have more in common than divides us.

 Brandon Mather and Zach Laws, whose film Calzone’s Piazza, spotlights a quirky, charming love affair that develops during a cable food network interview of a pizzeria owner.